-How to Show Relationship Between Two Variables in Excel Graph
+How to Show a Relationship Between Two Variables in an Excel Graph

-If the correlation coefficient is 0, then the variables are not correlated.
-That means they have zero correlation.
-Hence, a change in one variable will not affect the other.
-The graph of zero correlation is a straight line.
+• If the correlation coefficient is 0, the variables are not correlated (no relationship).
+A graph of zero correlation appears as a straight line.

 Step-by-Step Procedures to Show Relationship Between Two Variables in Graph in Excel